 Size of the affected area

-DIY removal can be effective if you spot small mold patches, like on bathroom tiles or window sills (typically under 10 square feet).
+DIY remediation can be effective if you spot small mold patches, like on bathroom tiles or window sills (typically under 10 square feet).
 However, tackling larger areas can increase the risk of spreading spores.

 Type of surface